berensp/berensp.github.io/_posts/2022-05-06-cut-flowers.md

 description: You can keep them alive...for a time.
 ogimage: tulips.png
 ---
-As someone working in and around data analytics, *I'm often told* that evaluating the effects of explanatory variables on a response variable is the name of the game.
+As a fella working in and around data analytics, *I'm often told* that evaluating the effects of explanatory variables on a response variable is the name of the game 🤓

 But sometimes there's a delayed reaction (response lag) and for some period of time you don't see the effect you'd expect to see.